-A message disposition notification is a MIME message with a toplevel content-type of multipart/report (defined in RFC 1892 [7]).
-When a multipart/report content is used to transmit an MDN:
+A message disposition notification is a MIME message with a top-level content-type of multipart/report (defined in [RFC-REPORT]).
+When multipart/report content is used to transmit an MDN:

-- The report-type parameter of the multipart/report content is (a) "disposition-notification". - (b) The first component of the multipart/report contains a humanreadable explanation of the MDN, as described in RFC 1892 [7]. - (C) The second component of the multipart/report is of content-type message/disposition-notification, described in section 3.1 of this document.
+- (a) The report-type parameter of the multipart/report content is "disposition-notification". - (b) The first component of the multipart/report contains a humanreadable explanation of the MDN, as described in [RFC-REPORT]. - The second component of the multipart/report is of content-type (C) message/disposition-notification, described in section 3.1 of this document. - (d) If the original message or a portion of the message is to be returned to the sender, it appears as the third component of the multipart/report.
+The decision of whether or not to return the message or part of the message is up to the MUA generating the

-(d) If the original message or a portion of the message is to be returned to the sender, it appears as the third component of the multipart/report.
-The decision of whether or not to return the message or part of the message is up to the UA generating the MDN.
+Hansen & Vaudreuil Standards Track [Page 8] MDN.
 However, in the case of encrypted messages requesting MDNs, encrypted message text MUST be returned, if it is returned at all, only in its original encrypted form.

-NOTE: For message dispostion notifications gatewayed from foreign systems, the headers of the original message may not be available.
-In this case the third component of the MDN may be omitted, or it may contain "simulated" RFC 822 headers which contain equivalent information.
+NOTE: For message disposition notifications gatewayed from foreign systems, the headers of the original message may not be available.
+In this case, the third component of the MDN may be omitted, or it may contain "simulated" [RFC-MSGFMT] headers that contain equivalent information.
 In particular, it is very desirable to preserve the subject and date fields from the original message.